soodie12/ride-rating/README.md

 # Ride-Rating

 This project is a basic implementaion of how a rating service works.
+The Framework used is Spring.

 # Assumptions:
   Host : Ride Driver, Customer : Ride Customer